 1. First things first: establish your goals.

 Being clear on what you want to achieve translates into a focused, effective CTA.
-Your will goals will likely include these:
+Your goals will likely include these:

 - Lead generation